MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 Use the SOP PO Number Check to verify the Customer PO Number field for duplicates as data is entered into the field on both the SOP Entry window and the SOP Customer Detail Entry window.

-**SOP PO Number Check setup:**
+#### To set up SOP PO Number Check

 1. To set up the SOP PO Number Check, mark the SOP PO Number Check check box in the Professional Services Tools Library window.
 Click Next to open the Setup window.

 2. Set the Check DB column for each SOP Type.

     When marked, the SQL database will be examined documents of the specified type that have duplicate Customer PO numbers.
 For instance, it might not matter that a duplicate Customer PO Number was entered on a Quote document.
 In that case, you would not mark the Check DB column for Quote documents, and the check would not be performed.

 3. Set the Which Tables column for each SOP Type.

     This column specifies which types of tables should be searched.
 Choose Work, History, or Both.
 The default is Both.

 4. Set the Check on UI column for each SOP Type.

     This field is to determine from the User Interface whether or not duplicate Customer PO Numbers should be checked.
 For instance, on a return you might not want to check for duplicate Customer PO Numbers because the customer could have multiple returns for a single Customer PO Number.

 5. Set the Required column for each SOP Type.

     This will make the Customer PO Number field in Sales Transaction Entry a required field.
 Like most required fields, the user can delay entering this data but the Sales Document won't be saved until a value is entered.

 6. Set the Warning Type column for each SOP Type.

     This specifies what the system should do if a duplicate PO number is found for a customer.
 The following are the available actions:

+    - **Do Nothing**

-**Do Nothing** Don't give any message or warning.
+        Don't give any message or warning.

+    - **Warn Only**

-**Warn Only** Presents the user with the message defined in the Message column for that SOP Type.
+        Presents the user with the message defined in the Message column for that SOP Type.
 Only an “OK” button is displayed in the message, because it is only a warning.

-**Warn and Ask** If a duplicate is found, the message defined in the Message column for that SOP Type will be displayed.
+    - **Warn and Ask**

+        If a duplicate is found, the message defined in the Message column for that SOP Type will be displayed.
 The user will be given a choice of “Yes” or “No”, or “Display”.
 If “Yes” is clicked, the Customer PO Number is accepted.
 If “No” is clicked, then the user must re-enter a different Customer PO Number.
 If “Display” is clicked, a window will open that shows the records that the PO Number was found on.

-**Warn and Reject** Presents the user with the message defined in the Message column for that SOP Type.
+    - **Warn and Reject**

+        Presents the user with the message defined in the Message column for that SOP Type.
 An “OK” button and a “Display” button are displayed with the message.
 If “OK” is clicked, the focus will return to the Customer PO Number and they user would have to enter a different number (or leave it blank).
 If “Display” is clicked, a window will open that shows the records that the PO Number was found on.

-**Warn and Password** Presents the user with the message defined in the Message column for that SOP Type, but will give the user the option of entering the password entered in the Password column as an override.
+    - **Warn and Password**

+        Presents the user with the message defined in the Message column for that SOP Type, but will give the user the option of entering the password entered in the Password column as an override.

-1. Set the Message column for each SOP Type.
+7. Set the Message column for each SOP Type.

     This field is a user-defined message that is displayed after a duplicate PO Number is found.
 The tokens %1, %2, and %3 can be used in the message text, and will be substituted with the actual PO Number, Document Type (the words Order, Invoice, etc.), and SOP Number.

-2. Set the Password column for each SOP Type.
+8. Set the Password column for each SOP Type.

     This field is per document type and is only used when the Warning Type column is set to Warn and Password.

-3. Activate the utility.
+9. Activate the utility.

     To activate SOP PO Number Check, simply mark the second check box next to SOP PO Number Check in the Professional Services Tools Library window.

-**To use SOP PO Number Check:**
+#### To use SOP PO Number Check

 When in Sales Transaction Entry, entering in a duplicate Customer PO Number will check for duplicates on the document types marked and apply the rules for the document type currently entered.
 For any Warning Type other than Do Nothing, a dialog will be displayed giving the custom message if a duplicate is found.
 Depending on the option selected (Warn and Ask, Warn and Reject, etc.), you will want to change the wording of the message to match more closely with the options presented.

-For this document, the setting was Warn and Ask.
-Clicking “Yes” would allow reuse of the number, while clicking “No” would restart the field.
-Clicking  “Display” will open a display window to display the documents that the PO Number was used on.
+For this document, the setting was **Warn and Ask**.
+Clicking **Yes** would allow reuse of the number, while clicking **No** would restart the field.
+Clicking  **Display** will open a display window to display the documents that the PO Number was used on.

 Drilling back on the SOP Number will open the document in SOP Inquiry.

-**To set up customer exceptions:**
+#### To set up customer exceptions

 While each SOP Document Type can be made required by using the Customer PO Validation Setup window, some customers might be an exception to that rule.
 To create Customer Exceptions, use the Customer Exception window.